 We leave Galle and it’s getting dark and I see it illuminated by yellowish street lights and I feel a tight knot in my throat but I do not want to cry in front of the young man.

-We talk banalities and trivialities, you know, things you talk about with strangers. it’s a one on one situation, he picked me up seven hours before my flight will depart – at this point it’s probably needless to emphasize that I’m an extremely cautious person.
+We talk banalities and trivialities, you know, things you talk about with strangers. it’s a one-on-one situation, he picked me up seven hours before my flight will depart – at this point it’s probably needless to emphasize that I’m an extremely cautious person.

-I answer all that and it’s actually quite nice since it gives me the chance to reminisce my trip.
+I answer all that and it’s actually quite nice since it gives me the chance to reminisce about my trip.

 Then we get to talk about the crazy driving and why it is and he claims that Sri Lankans must be excellent drivers since they are going so hazardous and there are still not so many accidents; actually, during three weeks practically constantly on the road I hadn’t seen a single one.

 We are sitting side by side.
-When the driver seems pleasant, I hate this Driving Miss Daisy-arrangement where I sit in the back.
+When the driver seems pleasant, I hate this Driving Miss Daisy arrangement where I sit in the back.